Meaguileraa/Meaguileraa/README.md

 ## Hello, I'm Marissa 👋🏽 :sparkles:

-### I am a recent coding bootcamp graduate seeking full-time employment as a Software Engineer 💻.
+### I am a Hackbright Academy Alumna seeking full-time employment as a Software Engineer 💻

-### I am outgoing, determined, and very eager to learn as I transition to this new career path. :seedling:
+#### I am outgoing, determined, and very eager to learn as I transition to this new career path. :seedling: